tomdaweiqq/drupal-gratis-theme/README.txt

 there is no support for layouts breaking or otherwise if you choose to enable this option.

+***** A note about the "Top Panel" block region *****
+- This block region within the theme does not really have any styling so I would not reccomend using this unless you want to add your own extra styling and jQuery.
+This was done on purpose for some custom modules that I use in concert with this block region.

 -- ADDITIONAL FEATURES --

 - HTML5 Image captions on default imagefield, may work for others.